krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==
+= 2020.03.17    - version 2.3.4 =
+* Enhancement   - Using order number instead of order id to set the merchant reference in Payson system.
+(Compatibility improvement with WooCommerce Sequential Order Number).

+= 2020.02.25	- version 2.3.3 =
+* Fix			- Fixed the handling of a denied recurring payment.

+= 2020.01.21	- version 2.3.2 =
+* Fix			- Fixed an issue calculating the tax rate if a site had multiple tax rates settup.

 = 2019.12.13	- version 2.3.1 =
 * Fix			- Save subscription ID correctly in WooCommerce subscription if a subscription has a free trial.